oreotikii/bambuddy/README.md

 1. In your Discord server, go to channel settings > Integrations > Webhooks
 2. Click "New Webhook" and customize the name/avatar if desired
 3. Copy the webhook URL
-4. Paste the webhook URL in Bambusy
+4. Paste the webhook URL in Bambuddy

 **Webhook (Generic):**
 1. Enter any URL that accepts POST requests
 2. Optionally add custom headers (e.g., Authorization tokens)
-3. Bambusy sends JSON payloads with event details
+3. Bambuddy sends JSON payloads with event details
 4. Useful for integrating with custom systems, Home Assistant, IFTTT, etc.

 ## Tech Stack